Menu

 Just be aware that proving marital status discrimination can be a challenge.
 You need to gather evidence of discriminatory behavior on the part of your employer while refuting their claims that their treatment of you was based on factors such as your performance.

 This doesn’t mean you shouldn’t take legal action if you’ve been wronged.
 It simply means you should improve your chances of winning your case by enlisting the help of a qualified legal professional.
-At JML Law, a Riverside, California employment law attorney is on hand to offer the representation you deserve.
+At JML Law, a Riverside, California employment attorney is on hand to offer the representation you deserve.
 Learn more by contacting us online or calling us at 818-610-8800 for a free consultation.